Integrated Marketing Communications:

-I have increased website traffic 267% over six years through a variety of strategies, but have relied heavily on content marketing through the Explore Your Canal blog I created.
+I have increased website traffic 492% over seven years through a variety of strategies, but have relied heavily on content marketing through our website.
 We feature a variety of content on the blog: the canal's history, natural and cultural resources, recreational opportunities, trip-planning tips, and more.
 We use social media and search engine optimization to then drive traffic back to our website.
 I recently added a Donation Widget to the blog template to monetize our blog traffic more directly.
 I monitor Google Analytics to determine what content is performing well and use that to guide my content calendar.
 I also work closely with the state and county tourism offices to keep them informed of upcoming events and activities that they can publicize for our mutual benefit.

 I have increased email sign-ups and Facebook likes through a variety of programs aimed at attracting new prospects, including a monthly photo contest that has grown our photo catalog and significantly increased our Facebook engagement.
-For the past four years, I've selected 13 of the contest's photos and published them in an Annual Calendar that sells on our website and in gift shops for $12.95, adding a new revenue stream to our budget.
+For the past five years, I've selected 13 of the contest's photos and published them in an Annual Calendar that sells on our website and in gift shops for $12.95, adding a new revenue stream to our budget.
 I also developed magnets and stickers that can be seen on bumpers and bikes along the Canal.
 In 2021, I partnered with Maryland-based Route One Apparel to develop and launch a C&O Canal Apparel Collection, with a portion of the proceeds benefitting the C&O Canal Trust.

 I handle the planning, budgeting, implementation, and evaluation of all of the Trust's marketing communications efforts, including the writing and graphic design.
-I manage our web vendor and oversee all web development, serve on the Senior Leadership Team which recently completed our 2019-2023 Strategic Plan, and lead the planning and production of our Park After Dark fundraising gala each fall.
+I manage our web vendor and oversee all web development, serve on the Senior Leadership Team which recently completed our 2019-2023 Strategic Plan, and have led the planning and production of our Park After Dark fundraising gala for three years.
 I report to the Trust's President and manage the Communications Committee of the Board of Directors.